Senate Intel Committee subpoenas Donald Trump Jr. in Russia probe

 In an interview with Fox News' Laura Ingraham in January 2019, Trump Jr. downplayed his family's role in the project, saying, "the reality is this wasn't a deal — we don't know the developer.
 We don't know the site.
 We don't know anything about it.
 Ultimately, it was Michael Cohen essentially trying to get a deal done."

-According to the Mueller report, Trump authorized and remained interested in the Moscow project, which was described as "highly lucrative."
+According to special counsel Robert Mueller's report, Trump authorized and remained interested in the Moscow project, which was described as "highly lucrative."

-Trump Jr. was not charged by special counsel Robert Mueller over his Senate testimony, after months of speculation that such charges were possible.
+Trump Jr. was not charged by Mueller over his Senate testimony, after months of speculation that such charges were possible.